 - The union or professional body;

-If the employer has a Whistleblowing policy, the worker can refer to this.
-The Local Safeguarding Children Partnerships for the area and the Local Authority may also have a Whistleblowing policy to which the worker can refer.
-Whistleblowing directly to the services the concerns are about can result in a quick response as they have the power to act immediately on the concerns.
+Whistleblowing directly to the services concerned can result in a quick response as they have the power to act immediately on the concerns.

-Whichever point the worker decides to make the disclosure to, they will ask a number of questions so that they can determine how to proceed.
+Wherever the worker decides to make the disclosure to, they will be asked a number of questions so that they can determine how to proceed.
 It is therefore good planning to set down the concerns clearly to ensure that the matter is dealt with more speedily.
-Some of the questions that may be asked:
+Some of the questions that may be asked are:

 - Does the worker believe that a service user is at immediate risk of harm?

 - Do other workers share the concerns?